San Jose State Spartans: Rugby

+The SJSU women's rugby team went undefeated in 2021–2022, finishing a perfect 5–0 on the season.
+The team won the 2022 USA Rugby's Division II rugby sevens championship, defeating St. Mary's, 22–0.

 Salsa

-San Jose State's salsa team, "Spartan Mambo," was established in 2010 and competes at amateur and collegiate competitions across the country.
+San Jose State's salsa team, "Spartan Mambo", was established in 2010 and competes at amateur and collegiate competitions across the country.
 Spartan Mambo holds two championship titles from the College Salsa Congress in 2011 and 2015 as well as the 2015 and 2016 Collegiate Salsa Open.
 Spartan Mambo also won the Collegiate Teams division at the 2013 World Latin Dance Cup.

 Table tennis

 The SJSU table tennis team regularly competes in National Collegiate Table Tennis Association tournaments.
 The San Jose State table tennis team rose to No. 4 in the national rankings and competed in the NCTTA national championship tournament in 2012.
 The team was led by Truong Tu and reached the semifinals.

 Discontinued

 Wrestling

 Wrestling has a history at San José State University dating back to the early 1930s, although SJSU has not sponsored a Division 1 wrestling program since the 1988 season.
 Eddie Baza is one of three two-time All-America wrestlers in San Jose State University history and was inducted into the Spartan Sports Hall of Fame in 2005.